medmouh2002/Cloud-and-Iot/README.md

-# 🏠 IoT & Smart Home Projects
+# 🏠 Cloud and Iot

 This repository contains a curated collection of **IoT and home automation projects** using ESP32, Node-RED, MQTT, Docker, and AWS.
 Each folder represents a stand-alone project or simulation with modular, beginner-friendly code and real-time monitoring capabilities.